Chocolate, an expensive luxury drink, was made and prepared here

 Grace Tosier's portrait became a collectable print and she was considered a Georgian celebrity.

-In the Chocolate Kitchen, you can see all the equipment and examples of the ingredients and different flavourings used to make this delicious royal drink.
+In the Chocolate Kitchen today, you can see all the equipment and examples of the ingredients and different flavourings used to make this delicious royal drink.
 These included red chillies, for those at court who liked the extra heat!

 The cacao nuts were roasted, flavoured, and the nibs were ground on a hot stone slab called a metate to form a paste.
 The paste was then formed into blocks known as cakes.
 These were then left to mature for several months.